Percy Name Meaning: Discover the Origins and Significance of the Name

 The name Percy has a literal interpretation that means “one who pierces the valley.”
 This interpretation is derived from the French surname from the place name Perci-en-Auge.

-See also Bradley Name Meaning: Discover the Origin and Significance of the Name
+See also Ethan Name Meaning: Discover the Origins and Significance of the Name Ethan

 Symbolic Meaning